 Discrimination, Harassment and Retaliation

 Kansas State University will maintain academic, housing, and work environments that are free of discrimination, harassment (including sexual harassment and sexual violence), and retaliation.
-Read the university's full Policy Prohibiting Discrimination, Harassment, and Sexual Violence, Domestic and Dating Violence, and Stalking, and Procedure for Reviewing Complaints, PPM 3010.
-The policy defines discrimination, harassment, sexual harassment, sexual violence, domestic and dating violence, and stalking.
+Read the university's full Policy Prohibiting Discrimination, Harassment, and Sexual Harassment, and Procedure for Reviewing Complaints, PPM 3010.
+The policy defines discrimination, harassment, and sexual harassment (sexual violence, domestic and dating violence, and stalking).